MeridianDollar/core/packages/contracts/eth-mutants-custom/README.md

-eth-mutants
+tlos-mutants
 ===========

-eth-mutants is a mutation testing tool for Solidity contracts.
+tlos-mutants is a mutation testing tool for Solidity contracts.

 ## Installation

 ```
-npm install eth-mutants
+npm install tlos-mutants
 ```

 ## Usage